Kishore4949/Course_INF-502/Assignment3.md

 print("Total value of the given wallet is: ",sum(given_list)) print("The total value of these wallets in dimes is: ",sum(given_list)*10)
  ```
+## Outputs
+### inputs are splitting with ","

+input: 1023,984,192,1842,12

+fattest value in wallet is 1842

+skinniest value in wallet is 12

+Total value of the given wallet is:  4053

+The total value of these wallets in dimes is:  40530

+input: 1,2,3,4,5,6,7

+fattest value in wallet is 7

+skinniest value in wallet is 1

+Total value of the given wallet is:  28

+The total value of these wallets in dimes is:  280

 [Link to the problem](https://github.com/Kishore4949/INF-502/blob/main/Assignment3/wallets.py)
 ## Problem 2: Periodic Table